cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Set-up:** Cockroach Labs we have been successful in developing a moderately sized promotional email list and slowly growing the list with new names.
 Our docs site, HackerNews and related activity have done a good job of growing awareness and engagement from the developer type persona to date.
 There is a strong desire to focus on the decision making layer of our personas, Chief Architect and related.

-- **Part 1:** How would leverage our existing content to develop a variety of lead generation campaigns focused on the Chief Architect (and related titles), and how would you structure and sequence those campaigns?
+- **Part 1:** How would you leverage our existing content to develop a variety of lead generation campaigns focused on the Chief Architect (and related titles), and how would you structure and sequence those campaigns?
 Please identify specific content, channels and rationale for the 2 - 3 campaigns you suggest.

 - **Part 2:** What tools would you use to measure the campaigns and what would be your critical KPIs in defining success?
 Please also identify how long it might take to define success.